Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Application

-As a real-world example, we adopt an example from \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1,RusseilOlivettiDeFrancaMalanchevMoinardCherrey:2025:1}, \ie, the astrophysics dataset.
 This dataset contains two categorical variables, which the authors flattened to one by considering their combination as a single categorical variable.
-It describes the change of radiation flux of supernovae (three datasets) over time using two types of photometric filters (two bands), which results in three times two (equals six) unique category"=value"=combinations.
+It describes the change of radiation flux of supernovae (three datasets) over time using two types of photometric filters (two bands), which results in three times two (equals six) unique category-value combinations.

-In \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}, the authors show three resulting expressions for this problem with three, four, and five parameters and $R^2$-values of $0.99$, $0.987$, and $0.992$, respectively.
-However, as they only contain the present-studies-equivalent of non-shared parameters, each of those carry six individual parameters, resulting in $18$, $24$, and $30$~individual parameters.
+In \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}, the authors show three resulting expressions for this problem with three, four, and five parameters and $R^2$-values of~$0.99$, $0.987$, and $0.992$, respectively.
+However, as they only contain the present-studies-equivalent of non-shared parameters, each of those contribute six individual parameters, resulting in $18$, $24$, and $30$~individual parameters.
+The expressions and the relevant information are shown in \cref{table:supernovae:multiview}.

+We implement the proposed approach on the basis of the open-source \ac{SR} package \tisr \cite{MartinekFrotscherRichterHerzog:2023:1,Martinek:2023:1}. \tisr leverages NSGA-II to provide a multi-objective approach to \ac{GP}, featuring a highly modular architecture for adding custom objectives and configurations.
+To evaluate different approaches to handling categorical variables, we implement five variants inside the same algorithmic framework.
+Four of the five variants (\texttt{conventional}, \texttt{separate}, \texttt{flattened}, \texttt{predictive}) represent established methodologies, while one (\texttt{novel}) is novel.